Office for National Statistics

-ONS’s strong existing relationships with government departments and successful established service is important in helping to establish ADR UK as a trusted partner for administrative data research.
+ONS's strong existing relationships with government departments and successful established service are important in helping to establish ADR UK as a trusted partner for administrative data research.

 It is via the SRS – which is an accredited processor under the Digital Economy Act (DEA) – that ONS provides access for accredited researchers working on defined and accredited research projects which serve the public good.
 The SRS provides a safe setting as part of the Five Safes framework used to protect data confidentiality.
 ONS procedures mean that analysis results don’t disclose sensitive information, and the SRS operates within a legal framework with penalties for breaking these rules.
 More information about becoming an accredited researcher can be found on the ONS website.

 Most datasets are available to access through remote access to the SRS.
 In some instances, the data can only be accessed from a SafePod, an approved Safe Setting or a secure connection to one.
-Safe Settings are located at ONS offices in London, Newport (Gwent) and Titchfield, as well as at locations in Belfast and Glasgow.
-The Data Catalogue lists all available datasets and any associated access restrictions.
+Safe Settings are located at ONS offices in Newport (Gwent) and Titchfield, as well as at locations in Belfast and Glasgow.
+The ONS SRS Metadata Catalogue lists all available and any associated access restrictions.

 ONS is funded directly by the Economic & Social Research Council (ESRC) with a dedicated portion of the total investment in ADR UK, initially from July 2018 to March 2022.
 To find out more about how ADR UK is funded, see About Us.
 Further details of the grant awarded to ONS can be seen on UK Research & Innovation (UKRI)’s Gateway to Research platform.